Shaygan Kheradpir: Juniper Networks

 Kheradpir became CEO of Juniper Networks in January 2014.
 He developed and executed a restructuring and cost-cutting plan that Juniper called its Integrated Operating Plan (IOP), in response to pressure from activist investors at Elliot Management.
 The plan included consolidation of product and R&D groups, putting a major emphasis on the market segments of Web 2.0, Cloud-Builder & High-IQ Networks, $160 million in structural cost cuts and returning $3 billion to shareholders over three years by buying shares and increasing dividends.
 According to Network World, Elliot Management was pleased with the plan.
 In its 2014 annual report, Juniper heralded "2014 was a year of significant change for Juniper.
 We made major strides, having implemented a series of initiatives designed to streamline our organization, reduce our cost structure, improve our balance sheet, return capital to our shareholders and drive long-term profitable growth in a challenging revenue environment.
 In many areas we exceeded our commitments by working in a more efficient manner with greater accountability”.
-Kheradpir resigned from Juniper in late 2014 (November 2014) due to a disagreement with the board during a customer negotiation.
+Kheradpir resigned from Juniper in November 2014 due to a disagreement with the board during a customer negotiation.